efugier/smartcat/README.md

 ## Installation

-On the first run (`sc`), it will ask you to generate some default configuration files and give pointers on how to finalize the install (see the [configuration section](#Configuration)).
+On the first run (`sc`), it will ask you to generate default configuration files and provide guidance on finalizing the installation (see the [Configuration](#Configuration) section).

-The minimum config requirement is a `default` prompt calling a setup API (either remote with api key or local with ollama).
+The minimum configuration requirement is a `default` prompt that calls a setup API (either remote with an API key or local with Ollama).

 Now on how to get it.

 ### With Cargo

-With an **up to date** [rust and cargo](https://www.rust-lang.org/tools/install) setup (you might consider running `rustup update`):
+With an up-to-date Rust and Cargo setup (you might consider running `rustup update`):

 ```
 cargo install smartcat
 ```

-run this command again to update `smartcat`.
+Run this command again to update `smartcat`.

 ### By downloading the binary

-Chose the one compiled for your platform on the [release page](https://github.com/efugier/smartcat/releases).
+Choose the one compiled for your platform on the [release page](https://github.com/efugier/smartcat/releases).

 ## Recommended Models